-She has volunteered at Care Net Pregnancy Center, as client advocate.
-She served as a Women's Ministry Director and has led Bible Studies.
-She is currently serving in Women's Ministry as part of the leadership team.
+She has volunteered at Care Net Pregnancy Center, as a client advocate.
+She served as a Women's Ministry Director, has led Bible Studies and served as a volunteer in many ministries of the church.

 In 2014 she began working toward a certificate in Biblical Lay Counseling.
 She believes it will help in her calling to help others walk from brokenness to Everlasting Joy in Christ.

 You can read more about her story here, here and here.

 About the name - Everlasting Joy